 Prepare for a phone interview just as you would for a regular interview.
 Do not make the mistake of thinking that an interview is somehow less formal if you are on the phone.
-While you can wear your PJ's on the call, some candidates prefer to dress in professional attire so that they can "feel the part" and make sure that they project a professional image.
+While you can wear your PJ's on the call, some candidates prefer to dress in work place attire so that they can "feel the part" and make sure that they project an image affiliated with the position.

 Make sure to speak slowly and enunciate.
 Watch your intonation and project enthusiasm.
 Smiling while on the phone can go a long way in demonstrating your eagerness for a position!
 Note that verbal tendencies such as saying "um" or "ah" are more noticeable on the phone, so try to keep them to a minimum.
-Don't feel you have to fill in the silences.
+Don't feel you have to fill in the silence.
 If you've completed a response, but the interviewer hasn't asked his or her next question, don't start babbling just to fill in airtime.
 Also feel free to pause after a question is asked if you need time to think, just ask for a moment or rephrase the question asked.

 One advantage of a phone interview is that you can have notes spread out in front of you to jog your memory and can take copious notes as the interviewer talks - just be sure not to shuffle papers around audibly.
-It is preferable to take a phone interview on a land line if possible, to allow for better reception and a decreased chance of dropped calls.
-Make sure you are in a quiet room, removed from any possible interference, and do not eat or chew gum, although you may want a glass of water nearby.
+Make sure your cellular signal is strong if you are using a cell phone, you are in a quiet room, removed from any possible interference, and do not eat or chew gum, although you may want a glass of water nearby.